 Auto-registration of IViewEngine via MVC Turbine

-One of the nice features of MVC Turbine is the .
+One of the nice features of MVC Turbine is the auto-registration of components.
 You tell Turbine which types you want to auto register and it goes off and does it.
 However, in v1, the auto-registration of IViewEngine is not supported (this will ship out in v2 along with tons of enhancements) so you’ll have to manually register the auto-registration.
 This is done by overridering the AutoComponentSetup method and adding a auto-registration delegate:

 1: protected override void AutoComponentSetup(IServiceLocator locator)